 Partner with victim service provider task force members before and during law enforcement operations if potential victims are anticipated.
 Victim service providers should not be present at the location of the enforcement action, but they should be available immediately afterward to meet with any victims, develop a safety plan, assess each victim's needs, and begin providing services.
 This approach requires pre-planning and advance notification.
 When the task force arranges private space and time for victim service providers to speak with victims and begin providing assistance immediately after an enforcement action (or promptly after a reactive arrest), the task force demonstrates that its members are working together effectively and further secures victims' rights.

-Establish clear boundaries for all task force members involved to protect the integrity of the criminal investigation and to preserve and adhere to the victim service provider’s professional obligations, client consent, and confidentiality rules.
+Establish clear boundaries for all task force members involved to protect the integrity of the criminal investigation and to preserve and adhere to the victim service provider's professional obligations, client consent, and confidentiality rules.
 These goals can be accomplished with an open discussion or a written memorandum of understanding (MOU).
-See Section 3.1 for considerations in developing a task force operational protocol.
+See Section 3.1 on Task Force Operational Protocol for considerations in developing a task force operational protocol.